G-Research/thanos-remote-read/README.md

 While that may not seem to solve the problem of Thanos query reliability (it is still querying Thanos), it allows to essentially emulate Prometheus federation but with Thanos providing the federated data.
-It also leads to an architecture that is easy to reason about.
+It also leads to an architecture that is easier to reason about.

 ## Building